OleSkaar/Plunder/Index/Character creation.md

 )
 -->

-To create a character, follow this process step by step, writing everything down on your character sheet.
+Follow this process step by step, writing everything down on your character sheet.

 ## 1. Ability targets

-There are six abilities, divided into three categories:

 <!--raw-typst
 #text(categoryTable[